Berlin – Nairobi Global HEART

 To date, despite the international reach of global health research and teaching, much of the activity takes place at universities and institutions in the Global North, and many research papers on the topic are published by researchers from high-income countries.
 The so-called brain drain as well as structural imbalances in access to funding hinder the possibility of developing non-Northern solutions for global health.
 With the Global HEART Program, we encourage scientists, scholars and students to exchange ideas in order to improve research as well as teaching in their home countries and to stimulate an expansion of the expertise of all.
 The program is based on the principle of equal cooperation and exchange between the different partner institutions in Berlin and Nairobi.

 Activities of the program

 Global HEART consists of several components and sub-projects.
-In addition to continuing the research exchange for medical students, an exchange program for Master's students in the field of public health will also be offered from 2022.
-Furthermore, a teaching module for medical students on global health research will be jointly developed and taught at Charité - Universitätsmedizin Berlin and the University of Nairobi for the first time in 2022 and continues until 2024.
+In addition to continuing the research exchange for medical students, an exchange program for Master's students in the field of public health is also offered from 2022 to 2024.
+Furthermore, a teaching module for medical students on global health research was jointly developed and taught at Charité - Universitätsmedizin Berlin and the University of Nairobi for the first time in 2022 and continues until 2024.
 In 2022, the elective module won the award for innovative teaching in the field of internationalization of the Charité - Universitätsmedizin Berlin.